 In 2016, it was announced that Slash and McKagan were back in the fold, meaning that 3/5 of the classic line-up had reunited.
 For most, it was close enough to the real thing.

 Cut to the present day and the band are still out on the road with their Not In This Lifetime tour.
-Rumours of new material have circulated since their reunion, but in May 2019, Slash confirmed that work on a new album was underway.
+Rumours of a new studio album have circulated since their reunion, and in May 2019, Slash confirmed that work on a new record was underway.
 Whether or not it'll be another 15 year wait is anyone's guess.

 - The best classic rock vinyl you need to own